Caldwell10/Air-Quality-Monitoring-Dashboard/README.md

 ```
 ## Circuit Simulation

-A **Tinkercad simulation** was created to test the setup virtually before implementing it physically.
+A **Wokwi simulation** was created to test the setup virtually before implementing it physically.

 ---